The Salvation Army to hold Thanksgiving meal distribution with Las Vegas Raider

 NORTH LAS VEGAS (KTNV ) — For those struggling in today's economy, The Salvation Army will give away free Thanksgiving meal essentials on Monday from 8:30 a.m. to noon with Las Vegas Raider Alexander Mattison.

-It is a first-come, first-serve basis , and they will give one meal box per household.
+It is on a first-come, first-serve basis, and they will give one meal box per household.

 A meet and greet with Las Vegas Raider Alexander Mattison will be held from 10 a.m. to noon.